Samuel-BF/atk9demo/README.md

 # Atk9demo

 Atk9Demo is a lesson-based demo application for [the Atk Framework](https://github.com/Sintattica/atk), illustrating the basic concepts of the ATK Framework through a series of lessons.
-See doc/INSTALL for instructions.
-It is an updated (and still incomplete) version of [atkdemo](https://github.com/atkphpframework/atkdemo/), written for ATK Framework v6.5.0
+It is an updated version of [atkdemo](https://github.com/atkphpframework/atkdemo/), written for ATK Framework v6.5.0

 Atk9Demo currently uses ATK Framework v9.